njzwj/archivist/README.md

-# LLM Pipeline
+# Archivist

-## Overview

-The LLM Pipeline is designed to efficiently manage and process consumed content, primarily from video platforms such as Bilibili and YouTube.
+**Archivist** is designed to efficiently manage and process consumed content, primarily from video platforms such as Bilibili and YouTube.
 Future updates will extend support to additional content types.

-### Key Features
+## Key Features

 1. **Content Management**: Handles video content from public platforms, extracting and organizing information for further processing.
 2. **Data Processing**: Provides flexible processing capabilities, including: